rishikasb/safespace-skill-runbook/README.md

     * 9.3 Start recording:
         * 9.3.1 Name the request, select "POST" for the new request.
         * 9.3.2 Pass the recordingAction as “start” as the first query parameter
-        * 9.3.3 Pass the meetingURL to the recording service as the second query parameter
+        * 9.3.3 Pass the meetingURL (from step 8.5.2) to the recording service as the second query parameter
-            * 9.3.3.1 Note: the URL must be URL encoded.
+            * 9.3.3.1 Note: the URL must be URL encoded and must be the same URL (joined from the browser) that ends in "/v2".
+        * 9.3.4 In the "POST" request, you should now "recording?recordingAction=start&meetingURL=...".
+Prepend the request with the recording service URL from step 8.3.1.
-        * 9.3.4 Start the meeting recording by pressing "SEND".
+        * 9.3.5 Start the meeting recording by pressing "SEND".
 The output should be an arn:aws:ecs:... value.
-        * 9.4.5 A new participant should join the meeting (<MeetingRecorder>) -- this is a recording bot that has joined the meeting and will capture the entire web page, both video and audio.
+        * 9.4.6 A new participant should join the meeting (<MeetingRecorder>) -- this is a recording bot that has joined the meeting and will capture the entire web page, both video and audio.
-            * 9.4.5.1 Note: It can take upto 30 seconds for the meeting bot to join the meeting for the first time, and will take under 5 seconds to join after every subsequent recording.
+            * 9.4.6.1 Note: It can take upto 30 seconds for the meeting bot to join the meeting for the first time, and will take under 5 seconds to join after every subsequent recording.

     * 9.4 Stop recording:
         * 9.4.1 Pass the ARN that was received in the API response from the previous "POST" request (to start the recording) as "taskId" for the first query parameter